A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

 \section{Structure preservation}

 The mean-square convergence discussed in the previous section is a limit result for the time discretisation step $\Delta$ going to zero over a finite interval.
 This result does not carry any information about the quality of the numerical method under the use of strictly positive time steps $\Delta$, as always required when implementing any numerical method.
-In the following, we discuss the preservation of important structural properties.
-In particular, we focus on hypoellipticity and ergodicity.
+In the following, we discuss the preservation of important structural properties, focusing on hypoellipticity and ergodicity.